Anonymous-287/okadminfinder/README.rst

 ===================================================

 OKadminFinder is an Apache2 Licensed util, written in Python 2.7.*, for human who want find admin panel of site.
 In this time find tool for this work too hard.
-You can find .exe utils, but it dangerous.
+You can find .exe utils, but it dangerous (not clean).

 OKadminFinder created for `Pentest Box <https://pentestbox.com/>`_, but it can use as alone util